Find speakers by:

 As the former Minister of the Environment and Climate Change, The Honourable Catherine McKenna has spearheaded ground-breaking environmental initiatives across Canada.
 She was a lead negotiator of the Paris Agreement, has successfully defended landmark legislation to establish a carbon price, and led the efforts to phase out coal, reduce plastics, and double the amount of nature protected in Canada.
 McKenna is dedicated to drastically reducing global emissions by 2030 to ensure a sustainable planet for future generations.

-Prior to this, McKenna was elected as a Member of Parliament for Ottawa Centre.
-In addition to serving as the Minister of the Environment and Climate Change (2015-2019), she was also the Minister of Infrastructure and Communities from 2019 to 2021.
-In this role, she made historic investments in sustainable infrastructure, including leveraging private sector investment through the Canada Infrastructure Bank, and led the development of Canada’s first National Infrastructure Assessment to drive net-zero emissions by 2050.
+In addition to serving as the Minister of the Environment and Climate Change (2015-2019), McKenna was also the Minister of Infrastructure and Communities from 2019 to 2021.
+In this role, she made historic investments in public transit and sustainable infrastructure, including leveraging private sector investment through the Canada Infrastructure Bank.
+She also led the development of Canada’s first National Infrastructure Assessment to drive net-zero emissions by 2050.
+Internationally, McKenna helped establish the Powering Past Coal, the Ministerial on Climate Action, and the Nature Champions Summit.
+She was also the co-chair of the World Bank’s Carbon Pricing Leadership Coalition.

 McKenna earned a Bachelor of Arts from the University of Toronto, a master’s degree from the London School of Economics, and a law degree from McGill University.
-Before entering politics, she practiced law in Canada and Indonesia and served as a senior negotiator with the United Nations peacekeeping mission to East Timor.
+Before entering politics, she practiced corporate, trade, and anti-trust law at leading firms in Canada and Indonesia and served as a lead negotiator with the United Nations peacekeeping mission to East Timor.
 She also co-founded the charitable organization Level Justice.

 Need assistance?